-This section outlines the fundamentals for basketball rotational replacements which are governed by the referee and officials.
+This section outlines the fundamentals for basketball rotational replacements.
+The referee and officials govern substitutions in basketball.

-Understanding how your coach strategically replaces or exchanges players during the match is one of the basic principles of the game.
+The coach 'strategically' replaces or exchanges players during the match.
+Understanding how this works is one of the basic principles of the game.

-Learning basketball's proper switching rules is important to avoid receiving warnings, technical fouls, and penalties.
+All players should learn basketball's proper switching rules.
+It is important to avoid receiving warnings, technical fouls, and penalties.

-The scoreboard operator is responsible for notifying the officials that a player wishes to make a substitution by blowing the horn on the clock.
+The scoreboard operator has the responsibility of notifying the officials that a player wants to be substituted.
+They will notify them by blowing the horn on the clock.

 For this infraction, high school rules penalize the team by awarding two free throws and possession of the ball to the opposition.

-The opposing team receives two free throws and the ball is put back in play (to the team who had it last) in the college version.
-The National Basketball Association regulations use similar penalties as the college rules, but awards only one free throw to the opposing team.
+The opposing team receives two free throws.
+The ball gets put back in play (to the team who had it last) in the college version.
+NBA regulations use similar penalties as college rules.
+But, it awards only one free throw to the opposing team.

 Basketball substitution rules have restrictions during a free throw or jump ball situation and for certain injury incidents.

-The team coach is allowed to choose the substitute who will replace an injured player in high school rules.
-Conversely, in college and the NBA regulations, the opposing coach can legally decide who will swap for an injured player and he may choose from any member of the opposing team on the bench.
+The team coach can choose the substitute who will replace an injured player in high school rules.
+But, in college and the NBA regulations, the opposing coach can 'legally' decide who get swapped for the injured player.
+They may choose from any member of the opposing team sat on the bench.